CristianTurcios/Frontend-proximity-challenge/README.md

 ## Live Demo

-you can see a live demo on site [here](https://reverent-williams-8e90c8.netlify.app/).
+you can see a live demo [here](https://reverent-williams-8e90c8.netlify.app/).

 ## Documentation - Live Demo

 You can see a live demo of the documentation of the components created using storybook [here](https://peaceful-jang-0b0123.netlify.app/).

+## Technologies

+- React Redux
+- React Hooks
+- TypeScript
+- Axios
+- Bootstrap
+- Storybook
+- Jest
+- Travis CI

 ## Installation